pattyok/disabilityin/README.md

 ## Updating the Theme

-To update the theme to the latest version, first install the plugin Easy Theme and Plugin Upgrades, this will allow you to update the theme without deleting it first.
+To update the theme to the latest version, first install the plugin [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/), this will allow you to update the theme without deleting it first.

 ## Updates by Version

 ### Version 1.2

 - Added 'Continue Reading' Links to all excerpts
+- Updated the primary navigation to support 3 levels of items
+- Added a custom taxonomy for Stories for Categories and Tags
+- Added a Categories: Stories Widget